PrefectHQ/prefect/docs/cloud/concepts/services.md

 # Services

 The Prefect platform runs a variety of automatic services to ensure workflow semantics are respected robustly.
-Besides the Scheduler, these other services are provided when using Prefect Cloud.
+The Scheduler is present in both Prefect Server and Cloud, while the others are exclusive to Prefect Cloud.

 ## Scheduler